kaazing/java.client/ws/README.md

 This project contains the community version of the Java [WebSocket] (https://tools.ietf.org/html/rfc6455) Client Library.

 The java.client project implements the [WebSocket standard](https://tools.ietf.org/html/rfc6455) in Java.
-It provides a WebSocket client API that enables developers to build Java applications that communicate over WebSocket with an RFC-6455 endpoint, such KAAZING Gateway.
+It provides a WebSocket client API that enables developers to build Java applications that communicate over WebSocket with an RFC-6455 endpoint, such as KAAZING Gateway.

 Developers can include the Java WebSocket Client using the following maven dependency to develop and run web applications: